kotori-y/Scopy/docs/user_guide.rst

 ---------------------
 Drug-likeness is a conception that rationalizes the influence of simple physicochemical properties to in vivo molecular behaviors, with particular respect to solubility, absorption, permeability, metabolic stability and transporting effects.
 The application of drug-likeness rules to database construction will help senior executives more effectively.

-The :mod:`ScoDruglikeness` module provides the calculation of physicochemical properties and the screening drug-likeness rules.
+The `ScoDruglikeness`_ module provides the calculation of physicochemical properties and the screening drug-likeness rules.
 This module can calculate 42 physicochemical properties (39 basic molecular properties and 3 comprehensive molecular evaluation scores), and implement 15 drug-likeness rules (11 drug-likeness rules, 2 macro-cycle molecule rules and 2 building block rules).
 More details see `overview`_.

 Calculating Physicochemical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The class :mod:`ScoDruglikeness.molproperty_Lib.PC_properties` provides the calculation of 42 physicochemical properties, including 39 basic molecular properties and 3 comprehensive molecular evaluation scores.
+The class `ScoDruglikeness.molproperty_Lib.PC_properties` provides the calculation of 42 physicochemical properties, including 39 basic molecular properties and 3 comprehensive molecular evaluation scores.

 The calculation of the physicochemical properties of 50 molecules will be taken as an example.